huuhka/t-pain/README.md

 # Usage

 The bot is currently only usable by the users listed in models/users.go.
-It's also only tested in a private chat, with the userIds actually being the Ids of the chats with the bot.
+It's also only tested in a private chat.

 The user message should contain description of their current pains: their location, levels from 0-10 and optionally further description regarding radiation, numbness etc.